 (iv) All required attachments to the narrative in accordance with the rule for the type of home that is the subject of the assessment, such as copies of criminal background checks, references, etc.

-(L) If a PCSA has been requested to provide supervision for a placement the PCSA has approved as indicated by the signed form from the other state or territory, equivalent to the JFS 01661, the PCSA shall:
+(L) If a PCSA has been requested to provide supervision for a placement the PCSA has approved as indicated by the signed 100A form from the sending state or territory, equivalent to the JFS 01661, the PCSA shall:

-(1) Begin providing supervision and submit supervisory reports as requested by the compact or deputy compact administrator of the other state or territory.
+(1) Begin providing supervision and submit supervisory reports in accordance with "Regulation 11" as referenced in paragraph (I)(3) of this rule and as requested by the compact or deputy compact administrator of the sending state or territory.

 (M) The PCSA shall maintain information in SACWIS or other information system regarding services it requests and provides on behalf of children being considered for placement or placed across state lines to enable ODJFS to comply with federal reporting requirements related to interstate requests and placements.